mooly/datasciencecoursera/CodeBook.md

 * subdata = subset of the data with only mean and STD
 * newlabels = renamed labels for measurements
 * subdatasum = summarized data set (with mean values of each measurement)

+### Data Transformations

+Data from "subject_train.txt", "X_train.txt" and "y_train.txt" were combined to create the training data set.
+Contents from "subject_test.txt", "X_test.txt", and "y_test.txt" were combined to create the test data set.
+Each data set were combined into an overall data frame, using contents of "features.txt" as column headings for measured variables.
+The total dataset was subset with only mean and standard deviation measurements.
+Contents of "activity_labels.txt" provide translation of numbers representing activities into text.
+Measurement column headings were renamed to unabbreviated values.
+Final data set contains average measurement values for six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying) per participant of the study.